jmks/kconnectex/README.md

 This library includes an escript.
 It is inspired by [kaf](https://github.com/birdayz/kaf) for Kafka.

-It can be built and display its help:
+Build it and display the help:

 ```
 $ mix escript.build